Ask AI

 Real-Life Examples

-Here are some ways you can use the "Get next step" action in your applications:
+Here are some examples of how you might use the "Get next step" function in your application:

-Imagine you have an application form with multiple sections (Personal Details, Address, Employment, Review).
-After a user completes one section, you want to automatically move them to the next.
+Imagine you have a three-step application form (Personal Details, Address Information, Confirmation).
+When the user clicks "Next" on the "Personal Details" step, you want to automatically move them to "Address Information."

 • Inputs: